AmphiBee/Marius-Api/README.md

 This package is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.

-## 🏢 About Amphibee
+## 🏢 About AmphiBee

-Developed and maintained by [Amphibee](https://amphibee.fr).
+Developed and maintained by [AmphiBee](https://amphibee.fr).
 For more information about our services or other open-source projects, please visit our website.

 ## 🔒 Security